Avatar

 About me

 My early career was spent helping my folks and working as an editorial cartoonist, I later became a Trainee, then qualified, Graphic Designer for an advertising agency, but only found my true calling when I started working for a local charity.
 I have worked in the Non-Profit sector for over eighteen years.
-Most recently I joined a recycling company, which helps NGOs reduce their carbon footprint and raises funds through recycling.
+I then joined a recycling company, which helps NGOs reduce their carbon footprint and raises funds through recycling.
+I am currently self-employed providing gardening and property maintenance services.

 What am I like as a person?
 Best ask my wife, friends and family, all I can tell you is that I love art, but only for pleasure.
 I've run a marathon, but I'm not sporty.
 I've trekked, but I'm not the outdoors type.
 I like to learn new skills and keep my mind active.
 I am a dog person, but I attract all the local cats.
 I'll try anything once, apart from drugs, and I love food.
 I've learnt a little T'ai Chi and have mastered the art of baking white chocolate and banana muffins to perfection.
 Of late I've also gotten into geocaching.
 I want to make the most of every day and be as productive as possible.